Principal Investigator

 Ryker Davis

 Ryker Davis is a senior in Mechanical Engineering at the University of Arkansas.
 He is from Walnut Ridge, Arkansas.
-His current research area interests are – Advance Air Mobility (AAM), data analysis and human factors in Unmanned Aircraft Systems (UAS).
-Along with energy management in aircraft systems.
+His current research area interests are – Advance Air Mobility (AAM), data analysis, and human factors in Unmanned Aircraft Systems (UAS), along with energy management in aircraft systems.
+Ryker was awarded with the Student Undergraduate Research Fellowship (SURF) award in 2025 to conduct his research with the ASYST Lab.
 Ryker has experience in metal working with lathes and cutting mills.
 He has also interned at Jonesboro Manufacturing in the summer of 2022.
 In his free time, he likes to hunt, fish, and spend quality time with friends and family.

 Jesse Pham

-Jesse Pham is a sophomore in Mechanical Engineering at the University of Arkansas.
+Jesse Pham is a sophomore honors student in Mechanical Engineering at the University of Arkansas.
 He is from Fort Smith, Arkansas.
 His current research interests are the design of airframes, risk assessment, and propulsion systems in the Aerospace industries.
-He has received the Dean’s and Chancellor’s awards for the 2023-2024 academic year.
-He also has received the Grant T. White Scholarship and the University of Arkansas Alumni Scholarship.
+Jesse is also a recipient of the Honors College Research Grant to conduct his research with the ASYST Lab.
+He has also received the Dean’s and Chancellor’s awards for the 2023–2024 academic year, and has received the Grant T. White Scholarship and the University of Arkansas Alumni Scholarship.
 Apart from studies, he likes playing video games, hunting, cooking, and creating plans to spend time with family and friends.

 Kacey Haws

-Kacey Haws is a senior in Computer Science at the University of Arkansas.
+Kacey Haws is a senior honors student in Computer Science at the University of Arkansas.
 They are from Springdale, Arkansas.
 Their current research interest is the intersection between computer science and the aerospace industry through AI.
+Kacey is also a recipient of the Honors College Research Grant for their research with the ASYST Lab.
 Previously, they worked at Realtra Space Systems Engineering in Dublin, Ireland, as an embedded systems intern, creating software tests for the European Space Agency’s PLATO project.
 For this, they were the sole student in the Honors College Internship in Dublin program, receiving the International Internship Grant.
 Kacey likes to compete with UARK Esports, serve on the executive board of Phi Sigma Rho, and spend time with their cat, Nova.

 Lauren Westfall